kaanyola/sociality-frontend-project/README.md

-# sociality-frontend-project
+# Sociality Frontend Project

-this is a repo of frontend project which is given by sociality.io
+This project is a frontend project which is given by Sociality.

+### Project Assets